acorn-io/aml/README.md

 // Args are defined using the args keyword at the top level of the document.
 They can not be nested
 // in any scopes.
 args: {
-    // A name you want outputed
+    // A name you want outputted
     someName: "default"
 }